hiroki-chen/picachv-proof/docs/policy_to_executors.md

 ## Examples

 The `examples` folder contains the sample usage of compiling the executors into a standalong shared library, which can be later loaded by the program.
 The `executor_lib` implements the minimal set of executors that can be dynamically loaded to the data analysis framework, and `executor_user` is the application that performs the data analysis job.

+## Thoughts

+Another design option is to include opague structs in the shared library that exposes only pointers to the caller.
+All the operations must be performed via the opague handle.
+This method, however, requires intensive serialization/deserialization of the Rust structs, if they are not `[repr(C)]`.
+For example, the type-erased field arrays `Vec<Arc<dyn FieldData>>`, but doing so indeed allows for backward compatibility.